ryscheng/www.raymondcheng.net/_posts/2021-10-06-how-to-hang-glide.md

     As soon as you start flying sites that are not your training site, you'll probably want a ham radio and a [license](http://www.arrl.org/ham-radio-licenses) to operate.
 Most sites have little to no cellphone reception and this will be your lifeline if there is an emergency.
 We recommend dedicating 1 week, memorizing as many questions as possible using [hamstudy.org](https://hamstudy.org/), and just taking the test.
 You'll want the license ASAP for use, and you can always go back and read a book later.
 We bought the cheapest [Baofeng radios](https://baofengtech.com/) we could find.
     - **Truck 4x4 with rack: (Expensive)**
     By the time you're an H2, you will definitely need *some* way to get to launch sites.
 Many sites are at the end of very rocky terrain, which can *only* be traversed with a 4x4.
 For a while you may be able to skate by, relying on the kindness of friends or strangers organizing trips.
 Consider pooling for a dedicated vehicle with friends when the time comes.
 At a minimum you should invest in a way to transport your glider from wherever you store it out to flying sites, even if it's some ladders strapped to your car's roof rack.
 It's far easier to get someone to help you from the LZ to the top than all the way from home.
-9. **Dedicate 2 weeks of flying every day at an H2-friendly soarable site (like [Andy Jackson](https://crestlinesoaring.org/)) to get your H3 rating**:
+9. **[Optional] Dedicate 2 weeks of flying every day at an H2-friendly soarable site (like [Andy Jackson](https://crestlinesoaring.org/)) to get your H3 rating**:
 Most sites that you fly as an H2 are going to be sled rides (~10 minutes).
 The key to quickly getting to your required 10 career hours is to score those lucky 1+ hour flights.
-In other words, you need to go to sites that are potentially soarable, of which only a small subset are H2-friendly ([Andy Jackson](https://crestlinesoaring.org/andy-jackson-airpark/) and [Hat Creek](https://hatcreekrim.com/)).
+In other words, you need to go to sites that are potentially soarable, of which only a small subset are H2-friendly ([Andy Jackson](https://crestlinesoaring.org/andy-jackson-airpark/), [Hat Creek](https://hatcreekrim.com/), and [McClure](https://mlsralakemcclure.wixsite.com/lakemcclurehg)).
 In both cases you will need an instructor or senior observer to help you get started.
-    - **Why fly everyday?** Both these sites are >5 hours away from San Francisco.
+- **Why fly everyday?** These sites are >4-5 hours away from San Francisco.
 It takes a lot of mental energy to just drive there in the first place.
 You'll be planning far out in advance and you cannot control when the weather will be good.
+The variance on what constitutes a good day is really high: some days you'll get a 10 minute flight, other days you'll get a 1+ hour flight.
 Flying every day is the best way to maximize the likelihood that you'll be there on a good day.
-For both of these flights, the best time to fly is the summer evening glass-off.
-If you have a remote-friendly job, it's perfect to work during the day and fly every evening.
+For most of these soarable sites, the best time to fly is the summer evening glass-off.
+If you have a remote-friendly job, it is a perfect setup to work during the day and fly every evening.
+Can you split this into multiple weekend trips?
+Yes of course, but remember that the weather may not always line up.
     - **Why Andy Jackson?** It's in San Bernardino.
 You'll have easy access to a big city, grocery stores, and fast Internet.
 Compared to Hat Creek, which is in the middle of nowhere, it is much easier to spend a prolonged period of time here.
 You can even drive your 2WD car to the launch sites.
 Even better, there are [daily shuttles](https://crestlinesoaring.org/rides/) to take you there.
 And you'll be around other experienced pilots every day (even weekdays), because it's so convenient for SoCal pilots.
+Best of all you'll likely be flying after 5pm everyday, so you have plenty of time to get a full day of remote work in on weekdays.
 If you have friends that live in Los Angeles, it's a good reason to visit.
-    - Ultimately we got 7 hours of flight time over 2 weeks of flying every day.
+    - Ultimately we got 7 hours of flight time over 2 weeks of flying every day, while working remotely.
 Some flights were 12 minutes.
 Most flights were 30 minutes.
 A handful of flights were over an hour.
 Plus we got to meet a lot of cool SoCal pilots and visit our friends in LA.
+Could we have gotten our required 10 hours in multiple weekend trips?
+Most definitely and many pilots have done exactly that.
+Just be prepared for some weekends where you barely fly.

-Hang gliding is a sport with **pretty high upfront cost, but very low operational expenses** once you are a H3.
+At the end of the day, hang gliding is a sport with **pretty high upfront cost, but very low operational expenses** once you are a H3.
 If you have all the gear and ratings, you usually fly at any site for the cost of gas to go there.

 ## Continuing education